 It’s a publication method that helps reproduce documents in a compact form.
 Microfilm images are very stable, and usually have an estimated shelf life of 500 years if they’re stored correctly.

 Documents can be found quickly without the need for a physical search.
 It is easier to backup digital records offsite with a cloud storage service or tape rotation.
-The side benefit of digital backups and microfilm management services is that access control is also easier for electronic records.
+The added benefit of digital backups and microfilm management services is that access control is also easier for electronic records.

 The Most Common Types of Microform